 How many gallons of spirits can I produce as a craft distiller?

-A craft distillery can produce 60,000 gallons a year.
+A craft distillery can produce 150,000 gallons or less a year.

 How much product can I sell to customers at my craft distillery?

 You may sell two liters per day per person of spirits of your own production for off-premises consumption.
 Sales must be reported monthly to the Liquor and Cannabis Board (see below).

 What is the process for selling my product at my craft distillery?